(parents of Joan Gaffey):

 learned weren't long lasting, as more than a few of them appear to have

-It's more than likely that the Gaffey children did not attend - or if they did, the lessons they learned weren't long lasting, as more than a few of them appear to have been illiterate, signing their names with crosses in documents in New South Wales
+It's more than likely that the Gaffey children did not attend - or if they did, the lessons they learned weren't long lasting, as more than a few of them appear to have been illiterate, signing their names with crosses in later documents.

 According to the same records, the Catholic chapel was a

 roughcast and whitewashed stone building on the main road between

 Warrenpoint and Rathfriland, which passed through the crossroads of

 Mayobridge.
 It was built in

 1806 at a cost of £1000, and, in 1836, the average total attendance at

 the Sunday Masses was 1,400 - so it's more than likely Daniel, his wife

 Mary (Torley) and children were among the congregation.

 The church has since been replaced by a more imposing bluestone Gothic